letocassius/lab-report-4-week-8/index.md

 ## Answer the following questions with 2-3 sentences each:

 * Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
-If not, describe why it would be a more involved change.\
+If not, describe why it would be a more involved change.

+the problem is cauled when the back ticks are used.
+Add an if statement checks if the brackets are preceded by a backtick.
+We would want to ignore anything in a code block.
+And if not add it the link to the arraylist.

 * Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

+The main problem with snippet 2 is the parantheses inside the link.
+It would be necessary to identify that multiple paranthesis are not the end of the link.
+A way to fix it is to always look for paranthesis by pairs and keep each pair in count.

 * Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

+This snippet's problem is due to an incomplete link and new lines scattered in the file.
+The code snippet involves newlines in brackets and parentheses, I don't think we are able to fix the problem in under 10 lines since our program is only checking for if there's a single spaces between parentheses.